ashermorgan/data-table/README.md

 #### render
 Renders the table.
 This method doesn't take any arguments.
 If there is already content inside the table it will be overwritten.
-NOTE: The table will be rendered automatically on initialization and whenever the `data` property is modified.
+NOTE: The table will be rendered automatically on initialization and whenever the `body` and `headers` properties are modified.
 ```JS
 let myDataTable = new DataTable("#selector");
 myDataTable.render()